Yep, I ran a marathon.

 It wasn’t until about mile 17 that it was just painful.
 If your knees aren’t trained for that kind of beating, they will let you know.
 Primarily my hips and knees ached during the run.

 My body, without regular run training, seemed to be conditioned for a half-marathon.
-I kept a very consistent pace at about a 9-minute mile and was able to finish 13.1 right at the 2 hour mark without any complaints whatsoever.
+I kept a very consistent pace at about a 9-minute mile and was able to finish 13.1 just under the 2 hour mark without any complaints whatsoever.

 The last half went in waves, and the pace slowed and quickened, at times.
 There were three mile stents where I hated running in circles with every fiber of my being, then there were long periods of feeling great and gliding right along.